gtumedei/irs-project/docs/report.md

 #### Limitations

 The only limitation that emerged during our tests is related to the line thickness being greater than the distance between the two sensors of the line-following module.
-In fact, as shown in the image below, using a line that is thinner, thus placed between the two sensors, allows to place a black line parallel to the module that, when detected by both sensors, indicates the finish line.
+In fact, as shown in the image below, using a thinner line and making the robot keep it between the two sensors, enables to place a black line parallel to the module that, when detected by both sensors, triggers some action.
 This is indeed impossible in our case, where if both sensors detect the black line, then it means the robot is inside the track, while if they both detect the white background then the robot has simply left the track.

 ![](https://drive.google.com/uc?export=view&id=1LTR8Dhzb9fuKJJoVDFW4FLSavmwRBYY4)